Pylons/pyramid_blogr/docs/step_1.rst

         'webhelpers'
         ]

-Now we can setup our application for development and add it to out environment path.
+Now we can setup our application for development and add it to our environment path.
 In the root of our project where setup.py lives execute following line::

     ~/yourVenv/bin/pip install -e .